Leonardo Carson

-Leonardo Tremayne Carson (born February 11, 1977) is an American former professional football defensive tackle in the National Football League (NFL) for the San Diego Chargers and Dallas Cowboys.
-He played college football at Auburn University.
+Leonardo Tremayne Carson (born February 11, 1977) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the San Diego Chargers and Dallas Cowboys.
+He played college football for the Auburn Tigers.

 Early life

 Carson attended Shaw High School in Mobile, Alabama.
 He played five different positions (linebacker, tight end, fullback, wide receiver and quarterback) and was the starting quarterback in his last 2 years.
 As a senior, he recorded 934 passing yards for 7 touchdowns, 1,104 rushing yards for 12 touchdowns, receiving All-state and All-American honors.

 College career

 He accepted a football scholarship from Auburn University with the intention of playing tight end.
 In July 1996, he was sentenced to 60 days in jail, for his role in the break-in of a car in March, but was able to be placed on probation and serve only 6 days.

 Carson was converted into a defensive tackle as a true freshman, before being moved to defensive end when Shannon Shuttle was lost for the year.
 He started the last 4 games of the season, while registering 32 tackles (2 for loss), 4.5 sacks and 2 fumble recoveries.

 As a sophomore, he started 13 games, tallying 59 tackles (9 for loss), 2 sacks, 2 passes defensed, 2 forced fumbles and one fumble recovery.
 As a junior, he posted 90 tackles (8 for loss), 8.5 sacks, one interception, 2 passes defensed, one forced fumble and one fumble recovery.

 His stats were impacted in his last season when he was moved to defensive tackle, tallying 43 tackles (28 for loss), 2 sacks, one interception and one forced fumble.
 He finished his career with 224 tackles (47 for loss), 17 sacks, 4 passes defensed, 2 interceptions, 4 forced fumbles and 4 fumble recoveries.